jovyn/jovyn.github.io/content/authors/admin/_index.md

   url: "https://www.notsosecure.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: I specialize in web-security and have currently started exloring the amazing world of DevSecOps and Automation.
+bio: I specialize in web-security and have currently started exploring the amazing world of DevSecOps and Automation.

 interests:
 - Security